 As much as the near-zero repayment risk of DIP loans is surprising, so is our documentation of DIP-loan pricing.
 DIP lenders charge all-in spreads drawn that on average are five times higher than spreads of investment-grade loans and twice the average spreads of matched leveraged-loans, where the latter loan type has a far higher repayment risk.
 Moreover, DIP-loan providers receive compensation for loan origination and monitoring costs through fees that average six times those on investment-grade loans.
 This despite the fact that DIP-loan terms average only ten months (versus four years for the matched investment-grade loans), and have high ownership concentration and frequency of information disclosures-all of which should help lower (not increase) expected monitoring costs.
+Hence, the high DIP-loan fees make it difficult to argue that the negotiating parties choose to include a monitoring-cost component also in the spread itself.

-A plausible interpretation of the high DIP-loan spreads is lack of competition among potential loan providers, which may lead to rent extraction.
-The key restriction on competition is the blocking right of prepetition secured lenders when it comes to transferring (priming) their collateral to the DIP-loan provider.
+However, a plausible interpretation of the high DIP-loan spreads is lack of supply-side competition, which may lead to rent extraction.
+The key restriction on competition is the blocking power of prepetition secured lenders when it comes to transferring (priming) their collateral to the DIP-loan provider.
 We show that this blocking right is actively exercised as these lenders become the de facto DIP-loan providers in nearly eighty percent of our sample.
-Our evidence of a lack of participation of new lenders in the DIP-loan solicitation process is therefore not surprising.
-We do, however, find that some debtors attempt to introduce competition among potential lenders and that spreads are somewhat lower when this happens.
+Our evidence of a lack of participation of new lenders in the DIPloan solicitation process is therefore not surprising.
+Also interesting, we find no empirical support for the hypothesis that expected ex post rents from providing DIP loans are competed away through low loan rates ex ante as lenders compete to provide loans to the firm outside of bankruptcy.
+If this were the case, we should find higher DIP-loan spreads among prepetition secured lenders than among new lenders, which we do not.
+We do, however, find that some debtors attempt to use the DIP-loan solicitation process to create competition among potential DIP-loan providers and that spreads are somewhat lower when this happens.

-In sum, our evidence suggests that, fearing what could be a much more costly liquidation outcome, debtors agree to share some of the valuation upside (saved going-concern value) with DIP lenders.
-Also, there is some evidence that relationship lenders successfully exploit their informational advantage given the unique circumstances and lender costs in Chapter 11.
-Moreover, our unique evidence on the DIP-loan solicitation process suggests that promoting a more intensive search and bidding process, while difficult in many cases, can help to lower spreads and fees.
+In sum, our evidence suggests that, fearing what could be a much more costly liquidation outcome, debtors agree to share some of the valuation upside (saved going-concern value) with DIP lenders whether prepetition secured or new lenders.
+The high fraction of DIP loans provided by prepetition secured lenders further suggests that a prior lending relationship provides a competitive advantage among potential suppliers in terms of a cost-efficient handling of the unique circumstances surrounding these important loans.
+Having said that, our unique evidence on the DIP-loan solicitation process also suggests that promoting a more intensive search and bidding process, while difficult in many cases, can help to lower spreads and fees.